||Integrated Soilless Farming||Caribbean Schools||Waste to Energy

 with the objective of developing alternate sources of income, employment generation, and skill development.
 It will primarily be a women-oriented project.
 There are 5,500 widows of farmers in this area who require a means of sustenance.
-The intent is to produce chemical- and pesticide-free produce in an area which has Arsenic in sub-soil water.
+Intent is to produce chemical- and pesticide-free produce in an area which has Arsenic in its sub-soil water.
 The business model is based on value-addition of whatever is produced by the IFP, and partnering with farmers, with delivery to owned and selected retail outlets, thereby overcoming a major marketing challenge.